 Your major upfront costs are equipment, so looking into an equipment loan is kind of a no-brainer for winemakers.
 If approved, your lender will front you up to 100% of the cost of your equipment, which you’ll repay, plus interest, over time.
 Startups might have an easier time qualifying for equipment loans than other types of loans, too.
 Because the equipment itself acts as collateral, lenders care equally about the value of the equipment as they do your business’s financial track record.

 Like any other agricultural business, vineyards can expect to experience seasonal peaks and troughs.
 A business line of credit is ideal for buoying you through those dips, because you can tap into it whenever you need, and you only need to pay interest on the funds you use.
 And if, like most vineyards, you don’t grow all your own grapes, you can pull down from your line of credit to buy grape inventory to blend or add to what you do harvest.

 Business Credit Card

 Like any other small business owner, winemakers pay for a ton of their smaller expenses on business credit cards, and tend to carry a large balance when they’re first starting out.
 To mitigate your initial interest charges, choose a credit card with a long 0% intro APR period, which lets you carry a balance interest-free for the duration of that introductory period.

-Look into the American Express Blue Business Plus, which has a 15-month-long interest-free introductory period—one of the longest on the market—and no annual fee.
-Just know that after your 15 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
+Look into the American Express Blue Business Plus, which has a 12-month-long interest-free introductory period and no annual fee.
+Just know that after your 12 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
 This rate will also vary with the market, so check the issuer’s terms and conditions for the latest APR information.

 Be sure to read our complete guide on winery financing for more in-depth information.